 And now, the U.N. might just have the data to back up their proposal.

-In a recent study, unveiled July 5, 2019 in the journal Science, a group of researchers associated with the Crowther Lab in Switzerland found that global tree restoration to the tune of 223 million acres (900 million hectares) of canopy cover — an area that's approximately the size of the U.S. — is "our most effective climate change solution to date."
+In a study published July 5, 2019, in the journal Science, a group of researchers associated with the Crowther Lab in Switzerland found that global tree restoration to the tune of 223 million acres (900 million hectares) of canopy cover — an area that's approximately the size of the U.S. — is "our most effective climate change solution to date."
 These trees would store 205 billion tons (186 metric tons) of carbon, or roughly two thirds of the carbon that has been emitted "as a result of human activity since the Industrial Revolution," according to a press release.
 Although some news reports have said this much forest restoration is the equivalent of roughly 1 trillion trees, this statistic is actually linked to an estimate from an older 2015 study.

 Jean-François Bastin, the Crowther Lab's study lead author, breaks down their 2019 analysis by email.
 "The idea was to estimate what tree cover could be expected when you removed the 'human factor,' i.e. what specific types of forest would naturally occur in the absence of other development, and where," he says.
 Bastin and his team used a form of artificial intelligence known as "machine learning" to build "a model to link tree cover with climate/soil/topography, based on 78,000 observations of tree cover in protected areas."

 The researchers then projected the data further to estimate the "total potential tree cover of the planet," Bastin explains.
 Afterward, the team excluded land currently being used for urban settlements, croplands and existing forests, which yielded the total amount of land available for restoration.
 The study includes a map showing how much tree coverage different parts of the globe can support; the top three areas include Russia, Canada and the U.S.